rahulgopinath/rahulgopinath.github.io/_posts/2019-12-08-python-controlflow.markdown

 #### Break

-As we explained before, the `break` when it is encountred, looks up the parent chain.
+As we explained before, the `break` when it is encountered, looks up the parent chain.
 Once it finds a parent that has the `loop_entry` label, it attaches itself to that parent.
 The statements following the `break` are not its immediate children.
 Hence, we return an empty list.